penoonan/app/README.md

      $app->make('HelloMetabox')->manuallyAddAction();

  If you use this method, then the `$post_type` parameter must be set.
-Otherwise, nothing will display!
+Otherwise, it won't display anywhere.

 ##Taxonomies